William T. Gormley, Co-Director

 Deborah Phillips, Ph.D., is Professor of Psychology and Vice Dean of Faculty, College of Arts & Sciences, Georgetown University.
 She is also Co-Director of CROCUS.
 Prior to this, she was the first Executive Director of the Board on Children, Youth, and Families of the National Research Council’s Commission on Social and Behavioral Sciences and the Institute of Medicine.
 She also co-edited: From Neurons to Neighborhoods.
 The Science of Early Child Development and is now a member of the organization that was created to continue the work of Neurons to Neighborhoods: The National Scientific Council on the Developing Child (based at Harvard University).
 Her research focuses on the developmental effects of early childhood programs, including both child care and pre-k settings.
 Current studies are focusing on how children who vary in temperament are differentially affected by child care experiences and on an evaluation of the Tulsa Oklahoma pre-k program as it affects both cognitive and social-emotional development.
 As a Congressional Science Fellow of the Society for Research in Child Development, Dr. Phillips served as an analyst at the Congressional Budget Office and on the personal staff of Congressman George Miller.
 She was a mid-career fellow at Yale University’s Bush Center in Child Development and Social Policy, and Director of the Child Care Information Service of the National Association for the Education of Young Children.
 She has served on numerous task forces and advisory groups, including the Carnegie Corporation’s Task Force on Meeting the Needs of Young Children and the Secretary’s Advisory Committee on Head Start Quality and Expansion of the U.S. Department of Health and Human Services.
 Dr. Phillips is a Fellow of the American Psychological Association and the American Psychological Society.

 Sara Anderson is a Nonresident Senior Fellow at CROCUS.
-She is currently an Assistant Professor of Child Development at West Virginia University.
+She is currently a Senior Research Scientist at Child Trends.
 Sara completed her Ph.D. in Child Development from Tufts University.
 She received her M.A. from the University of New Hampshire in psychology and B.A. in psychology from Whitman College.
-Dr. Anderson formerly served as a Postdoctoral Researcher at the Center for Promise at Tufts University.
+Dr. Anderson formerly served as a Postdoctoral Researcher at the Center for Promise at Tufts University, as a Postdoctoral Fellow at Georgetown University, and as an Assistant Professor of Child Development at West Virginia University.
 Her research interests include how residential mobility and neighborhood socioeconomic status are related to child and adolescent outcomes and has published and presented in these areas.
 She also has interests in how social and education policy can promote positive development among children and adolescents.

 Karin Kitchens – Nonresident Senior Fellow at CROCUS.
 Assistant Professor of Political Science at Virginia Tech University.
 Karin completed her Ph.D. in Government at Georgetown University in 2017.
 Her dissertation focused on the effects of diversity and residential segregation on public investment in public schools.
 At Georgetown, Karin worked for CROCUS, and, occasionally, for the RAND Corporation, where she previously worked as a Research Assistant.
 Karin received a M.S. in statistics and a B.A. in math from the University of Tennessee.
 Her interests include education policy and applied statistics.